nais/doc/docs/persistence/kafka/manage_topics.md

 ## Accessing topics from an application

 Adding `.kafka.pool` to your `Application` spec will inject Kafka credentials into your pod.
-Your application needs to follow some design guidelines; see the next section on [application design guidelines](application.md#application-design-guidelines).
+Your application needs to follow some design guidelines; please read the entire next section on [application configuration](application.md).
 Make sure that the topic name matches the `fullyQualifiedName` found in the Topic resource, e.g. `myteam.mytopic`.

 === "nais.yaml"
     ```yaml